SFMVideos/SFM/README.md

 4. Press Commit Uncommitted Changes.
 5. Press Sync and wait for it to finish. *(The time you wait depends on how many files you've changed.)*

-*Staff FAQ #4: What Are the Different Types of Branches and What Do They Mean?*
+*Staff FAQ #4: What Are the Different Types of Branches and What Do They Do?*
 -------------------------------------------------------------------------------
 Here are the 3 branches that we have: